guyrt/court-reminder/README.md

   2. Storage -- ~\CourtHearings\court-reminder\storage\secrets.py
   We use an Azure storage account for this.
-Here are instructions on how to set up an Azure storage account. https://docs.microsoft.com/en-us/azure/storage/storage-create-storage-account#create-a-storage-account The deployment model is resource manager, and you will want to create two types of storage accounts, one General Purpose with performance tier standard and one Blob storage hot tier.
+Here are instructions on how to set up an Azure storage account. https://docs.microsoft.com/en-us/azure/storage/storage-create-storage-account#create-a-storage-account The deployment model is resource manager, and you will want to create a General Purpose with performance tier standard.
+Store the name of the storage_account in the storage_account variable in the secrets file.
+Go to the access keys tab, and set Key1 in the variables blob_key and table_connection_string.
+Next, go to "blob store" from overview and create a container.
+Store the name of this container in the variable blob_container.
+Next, set table_name = "courtreminder" in secrets.py.
+Our code will make the table for you.
+Note that the db_* variables shouldn't be used

   3. Transcription  ~\CourtHearings\court-reminder\transcribe\secrets.py
   Here are instructions to get started with the google cloud speech API here: